Efficient reduction of food waste in wholesale and retail trade

 Initially, positive examples from Germany and neighbouring countries, documentation of research projects, expert interviews and the specialist literature served as a basis for information.
-In addition, actors from the wholesale and retail sector are involved who could provide a new database.
+In addition, actors from the wholesale and retail sector were involved who could provide a new database.

-The calculations are based on voluntarily provided data on sales losses (markdowns) from 13 food retail and cash and carry companies represented by about 13,000 sales points.
+The calculations in 2019 are based on voluntarily provided data on sales losses (markdowns) from 13 food retail and cash and carry companies represented by about 13,000 sales points.
 The participating companies cover a market share of the total food retail sector in Germany of about 35 %.
 The data basis for retail 2020 are the markdowns of 16 companies.
 The companies are represented by more than 16,000 sales outlets, have a food turnover of about 97 billion euros and a market share in organised food retail of about 88 %.
 For wholesale, data sets from a total of six companies are available for 2020 and from five companies for 2019.
 A market share cannot be calculated here, as no turnover data is currently available for the entire wholesale.

 Our analyses of the entire sector are not only aimed at gaining scientific knowledge and providing sound, science-based policy advice, they are also intended to raise society's awareness of the issue.